dorissuzukiesmerio/Research_Projects/README.md

 Co-authored with Isabela Inocente Gomes | Econometrics II (Panel Data)

 Utilizing a personality trait data conducted in public schools across two time periods, I analyzed the impact of family background in children’s school performance

+### A Crise Hídrica e o Impacto no Consumo de Água na Zona Sul e  Norte da Cidade de São Paulo (The Water Crisis and its Impact on Water Consumption in the South and North Zones of the City of São Paulo)
+Co-authored with Lucas Vidal Passos

+- Data: SABESP; Statistical Analysis in Stata
+- Policy Analysis: natural experiment / quasi-experimental method (Diff-in-Diff) due to reduced pressured in the North Zone of Sao Paulo city during the crisis.
+- Presentation

 ## Other projects: